helidon-io/helidon/docs/mp/persistence.md

 2. Why `dataSource.`?
 See [`PropertyElf.java`, lines 47–49][propertyelf-java].
 3. See [the H2 database’s documentation about its URL format][connect-to-an-h2].
 <!--@mdc :: -->

-repository][on-its-github-re].
+HikariCP’s configuration properties are described [on its GitHub repository][on-its-github-re].
 Properties that should be forwarded on to the vendor-supplied `DataSource` [are prefixed with `dataSource.`][unlike-hikaricp] as seen in the example above.